-Building protection into everything we make
+Building protection into everything that we make

 Google services are continuously protected by one of the world’s most advanced security infrastructures.
-This built-in security detects and prevents online threats, so you can be confident your personal information is secure.
+This built-in security detects and prevents online threats, so you can be confident that your personal information is secure.

 Keeping you safer with continuously updated security technologies